Intelligent Real-time Interactive Systems Toolkit

 You can download Eclipse from here.
 If you do not know which version to choose, we recommend “Eclipse IDE for Java Developers” (32 or 64 bit), which includes support for XML editing.

-Open a command window and type:
+Open a command window (unless you already have one open) and type:

 This will create a .classpath file in the IrisTK folder which makes it possible to import it as a project in Eclipse.
 This should be done each time you add a new addon or app to the IrisTK folder, if you don’t want to configure these things manually in Eclipse.